aiqc/AIQC/README_Docker.md

 # Editing files.
+TLDR: changes on host not propagated to container, but changes in container are passed to host.
+`--volumes` acts like a snapshot at the time of boot.
+If you truly want to edit files on the host, then you are supposed to restart container.
+But here are some workarounds:

 - You can programmatically `aiqc.setup()` & `aiqc.destroy_db()` from within Docker, and it will impact both container/host filesys.
 - You can programmatically `!touch file` & `!rm file` from within Docker, and it will impact both container/host filesys.
 - You can install packages with `--user` from the Jupyter Terminal.